CloudSpot/slack-code-of-conduct/README.md

 *This policy is a "living" document, and subject to refinement and expansion in the future.*

-The "imgix-community" Slack chat room should be a safe place for everyone, regardless of
+The "cloudspot-beta" Slack chat room should be a safe place for everyone, regardless of

 - gender, gender identity, or gender expression
 - sexual orientation